Lodewijk Van Noort

 Conference, Membership (Brazil)

 After serving as PLAIN’s Brazil Ambassador for nearly a year, Claudia aims to extend her contributions in different capacities.
-With executive-level experience on various boards, she, as the head of a lab, has consistently maintained its recognition on national and international fronts as a pioneer in discussing Human Factors applications in Design.
+With executive-level experience on various boards, she, as the head of the Laboratory of Ergodesign and Usability of Interfaces, has consistently maintained its recognition on national and international fronts as a pioneer in discussing Human Factors applications in Design.

 Cinzia Theobald